modabas/ModEndpoints/README.md

 ### Service Registration

-Use AddModEndpointsFromAssembly extension method to register all endpoints defined in an assembly.
+Use AddModEndpointsFromAssembly or AddModEndpointsFromAssemblyContaining<T> extension method to register all endpoints defined in an assembly.

 Optional: Use FluentValidation.DependencyInjectionExtensions package to add FluentValidation validators to dependency injection for request validation.